Saityi/a-tour-of-standard-ml/README.md

 ### Mailboxes

-If the previous section we used synchronous channels, but CML provides asynchronous channels with a nonblocking `send`, called Mailboxes:
+In the previous section we used synchronous channels, but CML provides asynchronous channels with a nonblocking `send`, called Mailboxes:

 ```sml
 - open Mailbox;